blacklight/platypush/README.md

 platyvdock rm device_id
 ```

+## Mobile app

+An [official Android app](https://f-droid.org/en/packages/tech.platypush.platypush/) is provided on the F-Droid store.
+It allows to easily discover and manage multiple Platypush services on a network through the web interface, and it
+easily brings the power of Platypush to your fingertips.

 ## Tests

 To run the tests simply run `pytest` either from the project root folder or the `tests/` folder.